This image displays a red, swollen, tender leg typical of cellulitis, a bacterial skin and soft tissue infection.

 Cellulitis

-Cellulitis is an infection of the deeper skin tissue, most often caused by the types of bacteria called Streptococcus, Staphylococcus, or (in children under 2 years old, Haemophilus).
-These bacteria invade the skin through small cracks (fissures) in the skin, causing the sudden appearance of skin redness, swelling, and the sensation of heat.
+Cellulitis is an infection of the deeper skin tissue, most often caused by the bacteria Staphylococcus (“staph”) and Streptococcus (“strep”).
+These bacteria invade the skin through small cracks (fissures), causing sudden skin redness, swelling, and warmth in an area of the skin.
 Cellulitis often occurs with fever and chills.

-If the infection goes untreated too long, cellulitis can result in pockets of pus (abscesses) or the bacteria can spread into the bloodstream (bacteremia).
+If the infection goes untreated too long, cellulitis can result in abscesses (swollen, warm, tender lumps filled with pus) or the bacteria can spread into the bloodstream (bacteremia).
 However, most cellulitis heals after treatment with antibiotics.

 Who's At Risk?

-Cellulitis can occur in people of all ages, all races, and of both sexes.
+Cellulitis can occur in people of all ages, races / ethnicities, and sexes.

 In children, cellulitis usually develops 1–2 days following a wound to the skin.
 Other factors that can increase the risk of developing cellulitis include: